koaning/datatui/docs/index.md

 ## Scope

-The goal of this project is to offer a constrained and minimalistic alternative to full fledged web apps for labeling data.
+The goal of this project is to offer a constrained and minimalistic alternative to full fledged web apps for data annotation.
 It allows you to annotate data with just four labels: `yes`, `no`, `maybe`, `skip`.
 Anything that you can render nicely in [rich](https://github.com/Textualize/rich) can be used as input.
+This setup excludes a lot of annotation tasks that require more complex interactions, but for simple tasks it also excludes a lot of overhead.

+You only need a terminal, which also means that you can SSH into your cron server to have a look at some of your data.

 ## Example